Functions continuous on curves in o-minimal structures: Introduction

-To answer this question, we use an elementary observation -- that any non-oscillatory curve in $n$ dimensions has associated to it a complete $n$-type -- to turn the question into one about types, namely: when is a type contained in a definable closed set on which the function is continuous?
+To answer this question, we use an elementary observation -- that any non-oscillatory curve in $n$ dimensions has associated to it a complete $n$-type -- to turn the question into one about types, namely: when is a type contained in a definable set on which the function is continuous and extends continuously to the closure?

-The way that such a closed set can fail to exist is that, in some sense, the type lies in a ``gap'' between two regions on which the function takes very different values, but which share a common boundary point that is infinitesimally close to the type.
-The right way to formalize these notions of ``gap'' and ``region'' comes from \cite{MarkerSteinhorn94}'s concept of ``scale'' (our terminology).
-However, such concepts turn out to be insufficient in the absence of certain guarantees on the order of the variables of the type.
+The way that such a set containing a type can fail to exist is that, in some sense, the type lies in a ``gap'' between two regions on which the function takes very different values, but which share a common boundary point that is the limit of the type, in the sense of \cite{HrLo11}.

+The right way to formalize these notions of ``gap'' and ``region'' comes from \cite{MaSt94}'s concept of ``scale'' (our terminology).
+A type being out of scale with respect to a structure means that the image of this structure under any definable function is not cofinal or coinitial around the type in the base set of the type.
+However, this concept turns out to be insufficient in the absence of certain guarantees on the order of the variables of the type.
 To that end, this article introduces the notion of a ``decreasing type,'' which simplifies the use of scale.
-We are then equipped to state and prove our main theorem:
+Given a decreasing $n$-type over a set $A$ and realization of this type, $\bar c$, for each $i\le n$ we have an index $Q(i)\le i$ which gives the greatest coordinate $k\le i$ such that $\tp(c_i/A\bar c_{<k})$ is definable.

+We restrict our discussion for the most part to finite types.
+A type is \emph{finite} if its realizations are contained in a definable set.
+Corollary \ref{infinitetype} gives the result in the general case.
+In the case of original interest, where the objective was to extend a function to the endpoint of a non-oscillatory curve, the type is easily seen to be finite.
+We are then equipped to state our main theorem: